OctoMap/octomap/README.md

 OVERVIEW
 ========

-OctoMap now consists of two separate libraries each in its own subfolder: octomap, the actual library, and octovis, our visualization libraries and tools.
+OctoMap consists of two separate libraries each in its own subfolder:
+**octomap**, the actual library, and **octovis**, our visualization libraries and tools.
 This README provides an overview of both, for details on compiling each please see [octomap/README.txt](octomap/README.txt) and [octovis/README.txt](octovis/README.txt) respectively.
 See http://www.ros.org/wiki/octomap and http://www.ros.org/wiki/octovis if you